jamie120/MS2-Soma-Post-Production-Services/README.md

 #### Business Objectives

 - The site will contain all information about the services offered by the business, including rates and audio examples of previous work.
-- The site should be easy to navigate, have a design which compliments a modern business that aims to make the customer journey a top priority.
+- The site should be easy to navigate, have a design that compliments a modern business that aims to make the customer journey a top priority.
 - The site will have an interactive 'service-finder'.
 Which supports the potential client to understand which service could benefit them most.
 This component of the site will provide a price estimate to its user by asking a series of questions to gather key information and tailor a response accordingly.
 - The user should be able to easily contact the business, using a contact form.
 An automated email response should be sent to confirm receipt of the message.
 - The user will be able to join the business mailing list easily from every page.
-An automated email confirming subscribtion to this will be sent on completion.
+An automated email confirming subscription to this will be sent on completion.

 #### User Objectives